firstcontributions/first-contributions/README.md

 Celebrate your contribution and share it with your friends and followers by going to [web app](https://firstcontributions.github.io/#social-share).

+You could join our slack team in case you need any help or have any questions.
+[Join slack team](https://join.slack.com/t/firstcontributors/shared_invite/zt-hfcq788y-QaXzXT5clBBWukXQyBhH4w).

 Now let's get you started with contributing to other projects.
 We've compiled a list of projects with easy issues you can get started on.
 Check out [the list of projects in the web app](https://firstcontributions.github.io/#project-list).

 ### [Additional material](additional-material/git_workflow_scenarios/additional-material.md)